 Inter-LGU Alliances, Caraga

 The region serves as another gateway to Mindanao through Butuan City and a transit point to and from Visayas and Luzon through the Lipata RORO Port in Surigao City.
 Thus, infrastructure development shall be one of the region’s development priorities to expedite the physical, economic, and socio-cultural integration of the region’s urban and rural areas as well as its growth centers with other growth centers in Mindanao, Visayas, and Luzon.
 In line with this, the region shall continuously engage in the development and expansion of different transport channels, such as land, sea, and air transports to facilitate the smooth internal and external flow of goods and services.
 The principle of redundancy shall be applied to establish alternate transportation routes within and outside the region to avoid isolation, particularly during disasters.

 As of the end of 2015, the region’s paved national roads reached 1,262.1 km. or 82.98 percent of its total road network.
 Of this figure, paved national primary roads comprise 23.46 percent (356.8 km), national secondary road 39.04 percent (593.9 km), and national tertiary road 20.47 percent (311.4 km).

 Source: DPWH Caraga

-As the region is composed of islands and a river basin, the region shall also carry-out the improvement of the inter-island transport system in the Pacific Rim as well as its riverine transport system in Agusan River.
+As the region is composed of islands and a river basin, the region shall also carry out the improvement of the inter-island transport system in the Pacific Rim as well as its riverine transport system in the Agusan River.
 The Agusan River has traditionally been used as a transport highway in the region, particularly in bringing forest and agricultural products from Agusan del Sur to Butuan City.

 Major Existing Airports and Seaports, Caraga